lkstc112233/CSCI-6461-Simulator/README.md

 Currently this project contains a skeleton of the project.
 More architecture stuff to be added.

-@Author Xu Ke, Rongjie Zhang, Kyung Ryeol Choi
+@Author Xu Ke, Ferguson Shi, Yuankai Guan, Yiding Yang